DCI-lei-Fbw3/Course/02-Programming-Basics/2020-09-30/exercises/callback-sorting.md

 ## 3. String sorting

-### a) What happens to the sorting order if you add "apple" or "raspberry"
+### a) What happens to the sorting order of the fruits-array if you add "apple" or "raspberry"

 ### b) Why is that?